msdeep14/getAheadWithMe/LowLevelDesign/Concurrency/README.md

 Example - High Performance computing

 ### Thread-safe
-Thread-safe class means a class that can used by multiple threads concurrently without any issues.
+Thread-safe class/method/codeBlock means a class/method/codeBlock that can used by multiple threads concurrently without any issues(example the output of threads should be same as they were processed sequentially).

 ### Volatile Keyword
 Volatile keyword is used inside a class to make it thread-safe.
 It can be used for any variable such as value of it can be modified by different threads at same time without any problem.
 1. It can be used for primitive or object types though it can't be used with classes/methods.
 2. Volatile keyword enforces to always read variable value from main memory and it is not cached.
 Both reads and writes will be atomic.
 3. Compiler don't perform any optimization and order of instructions is maintained.